 How many Washington residents are not covered by health insurance?

-The latest estimate shows that 6.2% of the people in Washington were not covered by health insurance in 2019.
+The latest estimate shows that 6.1% of the people in Washington were not covered by health insurance in 2019.
 This means the uninsured rate in Washington remained essentially the same in 2019 as was in 2018 (6.2%).
-This rate is nearly 8 percentage points lower than in 2013 (14%), the year before the implementation of key health care coverage provisions of the Patient Protection and Affordable Care Act (ACA).
+This rate is nearly 8 percentage points lower than in 2013 (14%), the year before implementation of key health care coverage provisions of the Patient Protection and Affordable Care Act (ACA).
 For more information, see Washington Data & Research Health Care page.

 How many people live in Washington?